 The human cost of the coronavirus pandemic on people and communities across the country is being assessed in a far-reaching survey to help Government and church leaders plan for further lockdowns and restrictions.
 Your experience and insights are therefore vital!

-The survey, Where do we go from here?
-Churches, communities & buildings during COVID and beyond wants to hear from everyone whose lives have been affected by the closure of church buildings including all those who only used the building for social or community use and support, as well as those of all faiths and none.
+The survey, COVID-19, Churches, and Communities: current needs and planning for recovery wants to hear from everyone whose lives have been affected by the closure of church buildings including all those who only used the building for social or community use and support, as well as those of all faiths and none.

 The national lockdown in March saw all churches having to close immediately bringing to a halt a huge range of community, social and mental health support activities: dementia groups, baby and toddler clubs, keep fit, crafts, support groups for the elderly, those living alone, Alcoholics Anonymous, nurseries, debt counselling services, help with finding work and homelessness.
 The restrictions on funerals have also meant that many have been unable to grieve properly or seek comfort from the church in the usual way.